Put Options: An Introduction and How to Trade Them

 What Are Put Options?

 Purchasing put options on stocks is different from purchasing stocks outright.
 For example, let’s say a stock – we’ll call it XYZ Stock – is currently trading at $100.
-If you think the price of XYZ Stock is going to decrease over time, you might short sell 100 shares of the stock directly.
+If you think the price of XYZ Stock will decrease there are a few investment strategies you can use.
+For example, you could short sell 100 shares of the stock directly.

 But another strategy is to buy a put option on the stock.
-The price you pay to buy a put option is known as a premium.
+The price you pay for the put option is known as a premium.
 Often, the price of a stock option is low compared with the current price of the underlying stock.
 Therefore, it can have a much lower initial cash outlay than buying a full share of stock.

-Let’s say you purchase a put option on 100 shares of XYZ Stock for $500.
-It expires on December 20.
-By that date, you can sell the shares at this specified price or you can simply let the option expire.
+Let’s say you buy a put option on 100 shares of XYZ Stock for $500 that expires on December 20.
+By that date, you can sell the shares at this specified price or you can let the option expire.
 The lower the price of XYZ Stock (below the strike price) when you execute the option, the more money you will make on the trade.

 Features of Put Options